 If you test negative, please be sure to keep your test results as they may be required as proof at the airport.
 Even if you test negative for Covid-19, it is still important for you to do your part to prevent the spread of the virus, which includes wearing a mask, practicing social distancing, and washing your hands regularly.
 You can still contract and pass on Covid-19 even with a negative result.

-If you test positive, you should immediately cancel or postpone your travel plans and self-isolate.
-Public health recommendations on the length of time you should self-isolate differ, but generally, it should be for at least a week.
+If you test positive, you should cancel or postpone your travel plans and self-isolate.
+Public health recommendations on the length of time you should self-isolate differ, but generally it is between 5 to 10 days (the latter for more symptomatic people with ongoing fevers).
 During self-isolation, remember to avoid close contact with anybody living in your household and practice strict hygiene.

 Can I Travel with a Positive Covid-19 Test?

 But what if you already had a Covid-19 infection in the last 3 months and still test positive?
 That is a known dilemma as a Covid-19 PCR or antigen test can be positive for up to 3 months after an infection.
 For these cases, the CDC now allows returning to the US with a positive COVID test, if it is accompanied by a physician-signed Document of Recovery, which states that the passenger has met the self-isolation requirements and is thus safe to travel.
-The usual duration of self-quarantine is 10 days.
-If a passenger had a positive Covid-19 test but no symptoms, then they need to wait 10 days until they can travel.
-In that case, they will need their positive Covid-19 test and the Document of Recovery by a doctor.
+The usual duration of self-quarantine is 5-10 days, depending on symptoms.
+If a passenger had a positive Covid-19 test but no symptoms, then they need to wait 5 days until they can travel.
+In that case, they will need their positive Covid-19 test and the Document of Recovery by a licensed doctor.

 Getting A Doctor’s Letter with QuickMD

-If you require a Covid-19 test and a doctor’s letter to certify that you are fit to travel (fit to fly certificate) or that you recovered from Covid-19, you can book a virtual consultation with a physician within 72 hours before your scheduled travel date.
+If you require a doctor’s note to certify that you have recovered from Covid-19 and are no longer contagious (Documentation of Recovery), you can book a virtual consultation with a physician within 72 hours before your scheduled travel date.